sfogo/spring-democloud/README.md

 * Generate some traffic from your browser
   * `http://localhost:8099/gateway/m1/items/123`
   * `http://localhost:8099/gateway/m2/items/xyzA`
-* Generate some traffic with this [Python Script](generate-traffic.py)
+* Generate some traffic with this [Python3 Script](generate-traffic.py)
   * `generate-traffic.py 100`
-  * It generates an Hystrix fallback every 7 calls (hence the over 10% error rate the dasboard displays)
+  * It generates an Hystrix fallback every 7 calls (hence the over 10% error rate the dasboard displays).

 <img src="https://cloud.githubusercontent.com/assets/13286393/17682185/c100f2c0-62fe-11e6-8297-9ea9a053a49a.png"
      border="0" width="90%" />